iCUE-Solutions/parallel_prophet/readme.md

         --y_column y \
         --type baseline \
         --y_column y \
-        --output_name prediction_results.csv
+        --output_name prediction_results.csv \
+        --start_date "yyy-MM-dd" \ #only if type is forecast --end_date "yyy-MM-dd" \ #only if type is forecast
 ```

-The output file are the results of Facebook Prophet Forecasting, they are stored in Google Cloud Storage
+The output file are the results of Facebook Prophet Forecasting, they are stored in Google Cloud Storage, the aggregated time series are stored in GCS too with  `dill`.

-TODO:
-+ add flag when running on local machine
-+ add path local input and output file
-+ validate some stuff